 These resources are for anyone shopping (or helping someone shop) for health coverage within the health insurance marketplaces created through the Affordable Care Act (also known as the ACA or Obamacare).

-This year, open enrollment begins on Wednesday, November 1, 2017, and ends Friday, December 15, 2017 in healthcare.gov states.
-Most state-run Marketplaces will hold somewhat longer open enrollment periods.
+In 2017, open enrollment began on Wednesday, November 1, 2017, and ended on Friday, December 15, 2017 in healthcare.gov states.
+Most state-run Marketplaces held somewhat longer open enrollment periods, and extensions were available to people in FEMA-designated areas affected by recent hurricanes.

 On Tuesday, October 25, from 1 p.m. to 2 p.m.
 ET, the Kaiser Family Foundation will examine key issues affecting this year’s annual Affordable Care Act enrollment period and answer audience questions during a web briefing.